-NOTE Multi-master operation requires a hardware bus adapter that is sold as an option.
+Multi-master operation is an option that need to be ordered together with the system.
+The additional required hardware bus adapter that is also sold as a retrofit option.
 Please contact Comsys for more information.

 2.7 Modbus TCP server